 Port D I/O Pins (PD7/KBD7-PD0/KBD0) PD7/KBD7-PD0/KBD0 are general-purpose bidirectional I/O port pins.
-Any or all of the port D pins can be programmed to serve as keyboard interrupt pins.
-(See Input/Output Ports on page 271.)
+Any or all of the port D pins can be programmed to serve as external timer interface module (TIM) and two of its pins with the serial communications interface (SCI) module.
+(See Timer Interface Module, Serial Communications Interface Module, and Input/Output Ports.)